jeroenbellen/blog-manage-and-reload-spring-properties/README.md

     }
 }
 ```
-Specify the path of your git repo which contains your properties within 'application.properties'.
+Specify the path of your git repo which contains your properties within 'application.properties.'

 ```
 server.port=8888